SwagapottamusRex/GA-Client-Project-03/README.md

 ## Bugs

-Perhaps not necessarily a bug but more of a hinderance is the lack of pop up when entering your password or email wrong when logging in as well as for when registering.
+Perhaps not necessarily a bug but more of a hindrance is the lack of pop up when entering your password or email wrong when logging in as well as for when registering.
 Another 'bug' but maybe not entirely problematic is that the page is slow to load when displaying all the podcasts.

  ## Future Content and Improvements